sm17977/teamproject/mvp/ProjectManagement.md

 *In this section include a screenshot of a sprint-burndown chart for each of your completed sprints.*

 ### Sprint 1 (University Week 3)
-* Unavaiable.
+* Unavailable.
 No sprint created.

 ### Sprint 2 (University Week 4)
 <img src = "images/BurndownChart_Week_4_Sprint_2.png" width = 450>